nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ClassStorage#removeExistingClass() — Removes class from storage to free up the time slot.
 ClassStorage#hasConflict() — Checks if there is a conflict between the class timings.

 The `EditCommandParser` reads the input and passes it to `ParserUtil` which returns an `Index`.
-If the given index is not positive integer, a `ParseException` will be thrown.
+If the given index is not a positive integer, a `ParseException` will be thrown.
 If the index is valid, `ParserUtil` will then check that both the date and time are valid before creating an `EditCommand`.

 During the execution of `EditCommand`, if the given index is not within the range of the list, a `CommandException` will be thrown.
 Otherwise, the model will then obtain the student using getFilteredPersonList.

-Before assigning the class to the student, `ClassStorage` will check that there is no conflict between the timings of the new clas and the existing classes. `ClassStorage` will also check if the student has a pre-existing class.
+Before assigning the class to the student, `ClassStorage` will check that there is no conflict between the timings of the new class and the existing classes. `ClassStorage` will also check if the student has a pre-existing class.
 If yes, the pre-existing class will be removed in order to free up the time slot.
-If there is no timing conflict, `ClassStorage` will proceed to save both the new class and student.
+If there is no time conflict, `ClassStorage` will proceed to save both the new class and student.

 The following sequence diagram shows how the edit class operation works: